python-gitlab/python-gitlab/docs/api-levels.rst

    At this point, python-gitlab will no longer take care of URL-encoding and other transformations needed to correctly pass API parameter types.
 You have to construct these correctly yourself.

+   However, you still benefit from many of the client's :ref:`features` such as authentication, requests and retry handling.

 .. important::

    If you've found yourself at this section because of an endpoint not yet implemented in